doctrine/DoctrineMongoDBBundle/UPGRADE-5.0.md

   used directly or extended.
 * Remove support of Annotation mapping, you should use Attributes or XML instead.
 * Remove `--service` option from `doctrine:mongodb:fixtures:load` command
+* Remove automatic injection of the container in fixtures classes implementing `ContainerAwareInterface`.
+You should use dependency injection instead.